amir-hassan25/ConceptDrift/README.md

+# ConceptDrift
 ![Main Figure](ConceptDriftNetMainFigure.png)

+> We introduce a novel framework, _ConceptDrift_, that models the hypothesis generation task as a sequence of temporal graphlets and simultaneously encodes spatial, temporal, and semantic change.
+Unlike existing approaches that treat these dimensions independently, _ConceptDrift_ is the first to provide a holistic understanding of concept evolution by integrating them into a unified framework.
+Grounded in the theories of the Distributional Hypothesis and Conceptual Change, our method adapts these principles to the unique challenges of large-scale biomedical literature.
+We conduct extensive experiments across multiple datasets and  demonstrate that _ConceptDrift_ consistently outperforms state-of-the-art baselines in generating accurate and meaningful hypotheses.
+Our framework shows immediate practical benefits for web-based literature mining tools in life sciences and biomedicine, offering more robust and predictive feature representations.

-This repository holds the virology, neurology, and immunology datasets along with the implementation of ConceptDrift.
+- This repository holds the virology, neurology, and immunology datasets along with the implementation of ConceptDrift.

 ## Data